Terms of Engagement

 Austax may disclose your personal information to third party service providers to Austax, such as tax and accounting software providers, cloud based accounting software (eg, CGT Reporter, BGL Simple Fund) or storage providers (eg, Dropbox), external auditors, banks, the ATO, the Tax Practitioners Board, the ATMA and/or other recognised professional accounting bodies to the extent the information is necessary for them to provide essential services to Austax to allow our business to operate or meet our professional or statutory obligations.

 Austax operates on a paperless basis, meaning that we store your records electronically.

-In addition to our own IT infrastructure, we use off site email storage, online banking facilities, and we use online and cloud based accounting systems and document storage facilities including, but not limited to, the Tax Agent Portal, Xero, Saasu, Reckon Hosted, MYOB Essentials, Sage One, Dropbox, One Drive & iCloud.
+In addition to our own IT infrastructure, we use off site email storage, online banking facilities, and we use online and cloud based accounting systems and document storage facilities including, but not limited to, Online Services for Tax Agents, Xero, Saasu, Reckon Online, MYOB Essentials, Sage One, Dropbox, One Drive & iCloud.
 The cloud storage facilities and IT servers operated by these providers may be located outside of Australia.

 Accordingly as part of these terms of engagement you agree to indemnify and release Austax from all claims for damages arising from the use of cloud based storage or cloud based accounting services arising or resulting from the provision of our services to you.

 Our contract with you for services to be supplied will be governed solely by Australian Law and any dispute shall be referred exclusively to a Court or other appropriate tribunal within the jurisdiction of Australia.

 Under the Professional Standards Act 2003 (Vic) and the Scheme approved under that Act, the liability of the firm, its partners, associates and employees or contractors is limited.